BIG BEAR

 How Many Houses Are Selling in Big Bear?

-Q1 2025: 195 homes sold, down 5.34% from Q1 2024.
+Q1 2026 saw 184 homes sold, down 5.64% from Q1 2025.

 Data from the Mountain Resort Communities Association of Realtors MLS and the California Regional MLS